Challenges and solutions: commissioning social care during COVID-19

 - a local seven-day public health support and advice line on COVID-19 for care providers

-- expert training and advice, e.g. weekly webinar training session on infection prevention and control for providers
+- expert training and advice, e.g. weekly webinar training sessions on infection prevention and control for providers

-- early arrangements for testing and, importantly, re-testing for people in all care and support facilities (e.g. Bexley & Queen Elizabeth pathology lab)
+- early arrangements for testing and, importantly, re-testing for people in all care and support facilities (e.g. by Bexley with Queen Elizabeth pathology lab)

-- clinical links e.g. established ‘virtual’ GP and pharmacy appointments for care and nursing home residents through supplying iPads to care homes
+- supporting clinical links such as ‘virtual’ GP and pharmacy appointments for care and nursing home residents through supplying iPads to care homes

 - recruitment: local campaigns, undertaking recruitment for providers